Research

 Ras/NF1 AML Targeted Therapeutics

-Mechanisms of Response and Resistance in Acute Myeloid Leukemias Characterized by Hyperactive Ras Signaling
+Mechanisms of Response and Resistance in Acute Myeloid Leukemias Characterized by Hyperactive Ras Signaling and Fusion Oncogenes

 Somatic NRAS and KRAS mutations or NF1 inactivation occur in 20-25% of acute myeloid leukemias (AMLs) and are particularly common in children, adolescents, and young adults diagnosed with AML.
 In addition, RAS mutations are frequently present at relapse after responses to FLT3-ITD inhibitors, IDH1/2 inhibitors, and venetoclax.
 We harness accurate primary mouse models of AMLs characterized by hyperactive Ras signaling.
 We treat cohorts of recipient mice transplanted with AMLs in vivo with promising inhibitors targeting Ras or downstream effector pathways alone and in combination with chemotherapy or other promising targeted therapies.
 A subset of these AMLs respond dramatically to different treatments in vivo, but ultimately relapse and acquire drug resistance on the basis of in vivo validation.
-We are characterizing mechanisms of drug resistance, identifying pathways that modulate sensitivity to individual agents and drug combinations (manuscript in review), and extending this work to human patient derived xenograft (PDX) models of AML.
+We are characterizing mechanisms of drug resistance, identifying pathways that modulate sensitivity to individual agents and drug combinations, and extending this work to human patient derived xenograft (PDX) models of AML.

 Leukemia Stem Cell (LSC) or Leukemia Persistence Cell (LPC) Plasticity